digitalrebar/doc/deployment/install.rst

 The ``run-in-[packet|system|google|docean|aws].sh [options] `` or ``workloads\[docker-swarm|kubernetes]`` scripts will quickly build a working Digital Rebar administrate system.
 There are advanced workload scripts that will setup Digital Rebar AND provision a workload.

-The Provisioner (include with ``--con-provisioner``) is able to handle DHCP/PXE boot discovery of metal and KVM.
+The Provisioner/DHCP containers (include with ``--con-provisioner --con-dhcp``) are able to handle DHCP/PXE boot discovery of metal and KVM.
 The cloud providers require that you have an account with the provider.
 For first users, we recommend AWS, Google or Packet.

 What System Do I Have to Run an Admin Node?
 """""""""""""""""""""""""""""""""""""""""""